-Learn how to make chocolate chip cookies with whole wheat flour (atta) and jaggery a healthier alternative to regular chocolate chip cookies.
+Whole wheat chocolate chip cookies recipe: learn how to make chocolate chip cookies with whole wheat flour and jaggery or atta and gur a healthier alternative to regular chocolate chip cookies.

 I prefer my cookies soft and fudgy, almost like brownies but still holding their cookie-shapes.
 This chocolate chip cookie recipe is not quite that but it’s definitely a super quick way to get a tray full of warm cookies in a jiffy.
 Ever since I made brownies with atta, I have been sold on the earthy nutty flavour atta brings to baked goods.
 So more than the health factor, I love the taste and texture when adding atta to cookies and cakes.

 Jaggery (unrefined palm sugar) is very commonly used in traditional Indian desserts and sweets and even to add a bit of sweetness to savoury dishes like sambar and dal.
 It’s considered healthier than bleached white sugar but more than that, jaggery adds a depth of flavour that regular sugar can’t replicate and in baked goods, a bit of earthiness and nuttiness that I loved in the atta brownies recipe I baked up a few months ago.

 These cookies are rustic, soft, and make for a great snack.
 I had a little bit of cookie dough leftover with no space on the baking sheet so I placed it in a greased ramekin and microwaved it for 45 seconds to see how it would turn out.
 The cookie made in microwave had crisp edges and a soft middle which we gladly munched on while waiting for the baked batch of cookies to get done.
 Recipe adapted from here.

 I love baking cookies at home and don’t do enough of it but here are some of my favourites: